About

 Groton School is an equal opportunity employer.

-• Physics Fellow
+• Physics Teaching Fellow

-Groton School is seeking a physics teaching fellow beginning in September 2024.
+Groton School is seeking a physics teaching fellow beginning in September 2025.
 The teaching fellow will teach two courses of introductory physics in collaboration with experienced members of the department.

 Faculty members are also expected to contribute to the extracurricular life of the school and share some dormitory and residential school responsibilities.
 Qualifications, therefore, include a demonstrated interest in coaching or coordinating extracurricular activities and a willingness to fulfill evening and weekend duties.